xp4xbox/Python-Backdoor/readme.md

 * Cross-platform server
 * AES-128 Encryption
 * Built-in keylogger
-* Ability to send command to all clients
+* Ability to send commands to all clients
 * Ability to capture screenshots
 * Ability to upload/download files
 * Ability to send messages